ScrumDoLLC/scrumdo-static/help/choosing.md

 ### Introduction

- A time-box is an Iteration or Sprint in Scrum.
-Choosing whether to create a "Time box" based or a "Continuous Flow" based project is one of your first decisions points when you create a project in ScrumDo.
+ Choosing whether to create a "Time box" based or a "Continuous Flow" based project is one of your first decisions points, when you create a project in ScrumDo.

+A time-box is an Iteration or a Sprint in ScrumDo.
 If you are doing traditional Scrum then time-boxed based projects should be the right fit for you.

+Generally speaking, time box projects works best when you want to have a fixed cadence of time in which you want to deliver work regularly.
+Work is more or less defined by a product owner and accepted & delivered by a mature team.

+Again generalizing, continuous flow projects works best when you have less defined pieces of work to be done.

 This page aims to help you understand some of the differences between "Timebox" and "Continuous Flow" projects in ScrumDo.

-You can convert a time box based project to a continuous flow project from your Project Admin options.
+Scrumban allows project administrators to seamlessly convert an timebox-based project to continuous flow.
+Presently, however, the reverse is not true.
+Once a continuous flow framework has been selected for a project, you won't be able to return to time-boxed iterations (yet...  future releases will include this capability).

 -----